Brunyarra

-Brunyarra, now known as Del Monte, is a historic house in the Sydney suburb of Strathfield.
-The house is now located within the grounds of Santa Maria Del Monte, the junior campus of Santa Sabina College, and is situated on the corner of The Boulevarde and Carrington Avenue, Strathfield.
+Brunyarra, now known as Del Monte, is a historic house in the Sydney, Australia suburb of Strathfield.
+The house is now located within the grounds of Santa Maria Del Monte, the junior campus of Santa Sabina College, and is located on the corner of The Boulevarde and Carrington Avenue.
 It is a heritage listed item on Municipality of Strathfield's Local Environmental Plan.